dmulyalin/salt-nornir-docker/readme.md

 ## Python Packages Version

 `requirements.minion.txt` indicates versions of Python packages that were tested and confirmed working together.
-Feel free to adjust it as per your requirements.
+This file used to drive installation for minion container, feel free to adjust it as per your requirements.

+Python version tested is 3.6

 ## Configuring Nornir Proxy Minion